gcanales75/demo-kms/README.md

     aws kms schedule-key-deletion --key-id replace-me-with-the-key-id --pending-window-in-days 7
     ```

-1. Delete the DynamoDB table from the Web console or run from the cli: `aws dynamodb delete-table --table-name demo-kms`
+1. Delete the DynamoDB table from the Web console or run from `CloudShell`: `aws dynamodb delete-table --table-name demo-kms`

 ### END DEMO